MYOCARDIUM AND CONDUCTING SYSTEM

 • Efficient blood ejection into:

-• Pulmonary artery from right ventricle
+• Pulmonary artery from your right ventricle

-• Aorta from left ventricle
+• Aorta from your left ventricle

 • Disruptions can cause: